Romantic Tropes Encourage Female Narcissism

 Robert Briffault’s Law Doesn’t Apply to Humans (Peter Wright)

-Has the MRM Become a Gynocentric Ideology?
+Has the MRM Adopted a Gynocentric Ideology?
 (Peter Wright)

 – ‘Biological Gynocentrism’: Falling Into The Feminist Trap?
 (Peter Wright)